dwyl/flutter-bloc-tutorial/README.md

 ### 2.1 Adding widget tests

-These will be the widget tests that are relevent for UX.
+These will be the widget tests that are relevant for UX.
 We are going to be testing the following constraints:

 - when loading the app,